Want a website, but can’t afford eye-watering developer fees?

 24/7 support: The internet never sleeps, so neither should help and support!
 If something goes wrong at 4am, you know you can get the help you need.

-GoDaddy is cheaper, but Wix’s plans give you more bang for your buck.
+Wix offers better value for money than GoDaddy.
+GoDaddy is cheaper – however, Wix’s plans give you more bang for your buck.
 Wix has more features and more overall quality, making its plans better value.
 It even has a free plan, so if you really just want to create a website on the cheap, you don’t have to spend a pretty penny.

 As you know, Wix and GoDaddy aren’t the only website builders on the market.
 There are many out there for you to choose from.
 If neither Wix or GoDaddy are ticking your boxes, check out any of the below for alternative options.